 The Science Behind Muscle Growth

-Muscle growth, also known as hypertrophy, occurs when the body experiences a stimulus that causes micro-tears in muscle fibers.
-This stimulus usually comes in the form of resistance training, such as lifting weights or performing bodyweight exercises.
+Muscle growth, also known as hypertrophy, occurs when the body experiences a stimulus.
+This stimulus causes micro-tears in muscle fibers.
+This stimulus usually comes in the form of resistance training.
+For example, lifting weights or doing bodyweight exercises.

 The process of muscle growth involves several factors:

 - Progressive overload: To build muscle, the body must be challenged with a progressively increasing workload.
-This can be achieved by increasing the weight lifted, the number of repetitions or sets performed, or the overall intensity of the workout.
+This can be achieved by increasing the weight lifted.
+It can also be achieved by increasing the number of repetitions or sets performed, or the overall intensity of the workout.

 - Muscle protein synthesis: Following a workout, the body undergoes a process called muscle protein synthesis, during which it repairs and rebuilds the damaged muscle fibers.
 The rate at which this occurs depends on factors such as genetics, age, and hormone levels.